Agha Hilaly: Career and family background

 He was Pakistani Ambassador to the Scandinavian countries with residence in Stockholm from 1956 to 1959.
 In 1959 he was appointed Ambassador to Moscow and concurrently to Prague, until 1961, when he was assigned to India.

-While representing Pakistan at the United Nations and serving as Ambassador to the United States.
-In the latter position, he facilitated the secret visit of US Secretary of State Henry Kissinger to China, a fact acknowledged by President Richard Nixon.
+Hilay, while representing Pakistan at the United Nations and serving as Ambassador to the United States, played an important role in the US rapprochement with China, as he did in 1969 when he met with highest representatives of the US State Department, like Secretary Kissinger.
+This way he facilitated the secret visit of Henry Kissinger to China, a fact acknowledged by President Richard Nixon and a symbol of a bold reversal of US policy towards an avowed enemy state.

 His younger brother Agha Shahi also an ICS officer followed in his footsteps and rose to be Foreign Minister of Pakistan.
 One of their uncles Sir Mirza Ismail served as Diwan Prime Minister of the princely state of Mysore, Jaipur and Hyderabad, India from 1926 to 1947.
 His nephew Akbar Mirza Khaleeli was a prominent Indian Diplomat and served as Indian Ambassador to Iran, Italy and Australia and was Advisor to the Indian Government on Middle Eastern Affairs.
 His son Zafar Hilaly is also a former ambassador of Pakistan.